pramitsingh0/hedgedoc/docs/content/dev/frontend.md

 | NEXT_PUBLIC_USE_MOCK_API | `true`, `false`                                                                                                                  | Will activate the mocked backend                                                                                                                                                                                  |
 | NEXT_PUBLIC_TEST_MODE    | `true`, `false`                                                                                                                  | Will activate additional HTML attributes that are used to identify elements for test suits.                                                                                                                       |

 Variables that start with `NEXT_PUBLIC_` will be compiled into the build.
-You can't change them at after compilation.
+You can't change them after compilation.
 You shouldn't need to set them yourself.
 Use the designated npm tasks instead.

 ## UI Test